HIV/AIDS activism: History of anti-disease activism in Europe

 Cases of mysterious deaths in Europe during the early 1980s caused the proliferation of discrimination, fear, and stigma like in other areas.
 The World Health Organization (WHO) has remarked in a statement that "AIDS was—and in absolute, global terms still is—a stinging challenge to the values of modernity received, for better or worse, from Europe's Age of Enlightenment... [since] [a]ffluent, confident, gender-progressive, often social-democratic welfare states awoke, in the early 1980s, to an uncomfortable reminder of their human frailty."
 On example of the extreme reactions by some politicians is far-right French figure Jean-Marie Le Pen and his proposal of confining people with HIV/AIDS in prison-like facilities.

 European politics have frequently involved championing the fight against HIV/AIDS as a human rights issue.
 Health care itself is also fundamentally seen as a matter of fundamental rights, requiring major government investment and regulation.
 Despite this, social changes have taken place since the world economic recession of the late 2000s that have shifted budgets' focus toward cost containment and increased efficiency.

+In 1987, Diana, Princess of Wales, opened the UK's first purpose built HIV/AIDS unit intended exclusively for patients infected with the disease, at London Middlesex Hospital.
+In front of the media, Princess Diana shook the hand of a man with AIDS to demonstrate that it was safe to do so.
+She later stated, "HIV does not make people dangerous to know.
+You can shake their hands and give them a hug.
+Heaven knows they need it."

 One of the world's most important anti-disease events got started in central Europe.
 Held yearly on 1 December, World AIDS Day was first conceived in August 1987 by James W. Bunn and Thomas Netter.
 The two public information officers worked for the Global Programme on AIDS at the World Health Organization in Geneva, Switzerland.

 Bunn later commented to NPR about his motivations at the time, stating that: